Convex-Dev/convex-web/src/main/resources/markdown/tutorial/lisp-guide.md

 => 'bad' is undeclared.
 ```

 Some *special symbols* are provided by Convex to make it easier to access special values provided by the CVM.
-By convention, and in order to make them stand out when reading Convex Lisp code, these symbol names start and end with asterisks (`*`).
+By convention, and to make them stand out when reading Convex Lisp code, these symbol names start and end with asterisks (`*`).

 ```clojure
 ;; Get the available balance of the current Account via the special symbol '*balance*'